-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Why him: He’s been compared to Cleveland quarterback Baker Mayfield.
 Draft experts often praise Howell’s mechanics and charisma, and after he broke out in 2020, he lost four key skill players to the NFL and adapted by using his legs more.
 During interviews with teams, Howell has said he’s often pointed to his leadership as one of his best traits.

 Why not: He’s been compared to Mayfield.
 Despite the charisma and talent, Mayfield may not develop into a top-12 quarterback.
-Scouts question whether Howell’s production will translate from the Tar Heels air-raid offense, and last season, Howell showed a worrisome tendency to scramble quickly instead of extending the play to throw.
+Scouts question whether Howell’s production will translate from the Tar Heels’ air-raid offense, and last season, Howell showed a worrisome tendency to scramble quickly instead of extending the play to throw.

-Key stat: 828 — the number of rushing yards Howell had in 2021, up from 181 combined across his first two seasons
+Key stat: 828 — the number of rushing yards Howell had in 2021, up from 181 combined across his first two seasons.

 Offensive fit: Howell’s air-raid offense at UNC was run almost exclusively from shotgun and featured heavy doses of RPOs.
 While offensive coordinator Scott Turner uses some RPOs in Washington, he’d likely have to lean on them more at first to make Howell comfortable.
 During pre-draft training, Howell said he’s been working on his dropbacks from under center.